Jetsurf/jet-bot/README.md

 ## NOTE

-DM'ing the bot with !token and giving it the link it requests pulls your account sesion token from Nintendo to grant it access to game specific data.
+Running /token and giving it the link it requests pulls your account sesion token from Nintendo to grant it access to game specific data.
 It is identical to logging into the NSO App on your phone.
 The game specific tokens are ONLY used to access your Splatoon 2 stats and ACNH passports to post within Discord and order gear for you.
 The account session token is used to refresh game tokens if they expire.
 They are used for nothing else.
 Feel free to look over [modules/nsotoken.py](https://github.com/Jetsurf/jet-bot/blob/master/modules/nsotoken.py) to audit the handling of keys yourself.

-## Commands

-NOTE: This bot is now using slash commands, message commands still work (run !help), but are deprecated and will go away once discord disables message content access for bots
-The following sections list the different commands that are available.

 ### Admin commands